HenryCook/es-tool/README.md

 	optional arguments:
 	  -h, --help            show this help message and exit -r REINDEX, --reindex REINDEX
-	                        Reindex specified index and append with "-reindex", if --new_index_name options has not been specified
+	                        Reindex all documents in specified index and append with "-reindex", if --new_index_name options has not been specified
 	  -n NEW_INDEX_NAME, --new_index_name NEW_INDEX_NAME
-	                        Name for Reindexed index
+	                        Name for new index
 	  -d DELETE_INDEX, --delete_index DELETE_INDEX
 	                        Specify which index to delete
 	  -e ENDPOINT, --endpoint ENDPOINT